tradetracker-com/tradetracker-gtm-tracking-template/README.md

 }
 ```

-### Currency:
-This variable should capture the currency code that your transactions on your website are made in.
-If this will always be the same you can just type in the three letter [ISO 4217 currency code](https://en.wikipedia.org/wiki/ISO_4217#Active_codes).
-If it will vary, you may need to create a custom variable that will capture this transaction currency and provide it to the tag.

-### Configure additional variables:
-These variables are not required.
-The tag will work without configuring these fields.
-However it is recommended that you complete this part of the configuration to ensure that you get the most out of your TradeTracker.com campaigns.

-#### Voucher Code:
-This optional variable can used to add the voucher-code used on the checkout page of your webshop.
-Voucher codes should be formatted as a string, such as "DISCOUNT10".

-#### Merchant description:
-This optional variable can be used to add your own description to a sale.
-You can use any order information you might want to see in your TradeTracker account such as product names or categories.
-If you're unsure of what value to use, please contact your account manager for advice. <em>This description is visible only to you in your TradeTracker.com account for statistical and analytics purposes.</em>

-#### Affiliate description:
-This optional variable can be used to add a description for affiliates to a sale.
-This description is normally the name or category of the products included in the order.
-If you're unsure of what value to use, please contact your account manager for advice. <em>This description is visible for affiliates only, and  is used by our affiliates for campaign optimisation.</em>

-### Purchase trigger:
+### Purchase Trigger:
-This GTM trigger should be set to fire either when a "purchase" event is pushed to the dataLayer, or to match the url of your post-purchase "thank-you" page and fire the tag there.
+This GTM Trigger should be set to fire either when a "purchase" event is pushed to the dataLayer, or to match the url of your post-purchase "thank-you" page and fire the tag there.

 Firing on the purchase event is a more reliable way to fire the tag, and if you use the Enhanced Ecommerce purchase model you can create a "Custom Event" trigger, and enter `purchase` as the "Event name" to create this trigger.